Momo976m/Tech-GlassyTheme/README.md

 Take a look at the screenshots I uploaded in the "Extensions" folder in order to know how I configured them.
 Just read the title of each image to know which extension is being customized.

 Install The Tela-Circle-red-dark icon pack and the Nord Theme.
-What I did was just installing all Tela-circle icon packs to have access to the other icon colors as well, that's when I saw that the red one is installed, I couldnt install the red icon theme alone, so please bear that in mind.
+What I did was just installing all Tela-circle icon packs to have access to the other icon colors, that's when I saw that the red one is installed, I couldnt install the red icon theme alone, so please bear that in mind.

 Now u can launch gnome-tweaks and btw I took a screenshot of how I configured it as well.
 I titled it Gnome-tweaks.png.